Evolution of cooperation in deme-structured populations on graphs

 \subsection{Model with serial dilutions}

-A limitation of the first model is that frequent asymmetric migrations can lead to demes exceeding their carrying capacity, which is not fully consistent with the model and prevents division from occurring in these demes.
-This restricts the regime of applicability of this model to rare migrations.
-To bypass this constraint and explore frequent migrations, we consider a different \emph{serial dilution model}~\cite{Abbara23}.
-It is a variant of the Wright-Fisher model, and features demes placed on the nodes of a graph with possible migrations along its edges, like the carrying-capacity model defined above.
+Recently, in Ref.~\cite{Abbara23}, we introduced a new model of spatially structured populations on graphs, directly inspired by the batch culture setups with serial transfers that are used in many evolution experiments~\cite{Lenski91,Elena03,Good17,Kryazhimskiy12,Nahum15,France19,Chen20,Kassen} and are important in ecology~\cite{Erez20}.
+This \emph{serial dilution model} is a variant of the Wright-Fisher model, and features demes placed on the nodes of a graph with possible migrations along its edges, like the carrying-capacity model defined above.
 Each deme holds a well-mixed subpopulation, and within-deme interactions implement cooperation between individuals following the payoff matrix (\ref{payoffmatrix}).
 In this model, all demes have the same bottleneck size $B$, and repeatedly undergo a two-step process.
 To clarify notations, quantities common to the two models will be denoted with a prime for the serial dilution model. \begin{enumerate} \item First, subpopulations grow exponentially in each deme during a fixed growth time $t$.
 Time within this growth phase is denoted by $\tau \in [0,t]$.
 Starting at $\tau=0$ from $k'(0)$ mutants and $l'(0)$ wild-types in a deme at bottleneck, such that $k'(0)+l'(0)=N'(0)=B$, these numbers grow as:

 with rates $f_M(\tau)$ and $f_W(\tau)$ reading